Beef Milanesa

 - Add seasonings to the flour mixture.
 Cayenne, paprika, garlic powder, and onion powder are all great add-on ingredients that will add tons of flavor.

 - Make milanesa a la napolitana.
 Or “milanesa Neopolitan style.”
-To make it this way, all you have to do is top your fried steaks with tomato sauce, mozzarella cheese, and ham, then broil it for 2-3 minutes or until the cheese has melted.
+To make it this way, simply top your fried steaks with pomodoro sauce (my simple tomato sauce), mozzarella cheese, and ham, then broil them for 2-3 minutes or until the cheese has melted.

 Storage instructions